speedment/speedment-doc/pages/maven.md

 An {{site.data.javadoc.InjectBundle}} simply represents a collection of Components that can be installed in one sweep with just one reference.
-Typically, custom database support are installed using an {{site.data.javadoc.InjectBundle}} because several Components need to be installed to support a new daabase type.
+Typically, custom database support are installed using an {{site.data.javadoc.InjectBundle}} because several Components need to be installed to support a new database type.
-In the example below the Speedment Entrprise connector for Oracle is added to the plugins"
+In the example below a fictive H2 open-source database driver is added to the plugins:

 ``` xml
 <plugin>